 The backup plan will make sure the organization doesn’t take a performance hit in the event of an unexpected absence of the chief executive by making sure there’s a cross-trained individual ready to step in if needed.
 Building the backup plan is also a great way to unpack the executive director’s job, sort out duties that no longer fit and others that should be delegated, and explore how to strengthen the management bench depth.

 Try to begin the planning work at least a year or two, ahead of the departure date.
 An early start is particularly important if the current executive is a founder, a long-tenured executive, or has been a transformational leader.
 These high-impact and long-time leaders are often a hard act to follow.
 Their successors can face serious struggles without some thoughtful preparation of the organization, realignment of the executive role, and careful management of the handoff and onboarding process.

 Starting to plan early doesn’t necessarily mean announcing early.
 The executive can initiate much of the sustaining phase work in stealth mode, without disclosing their departure date or plans.
 After all, most of the early-stage planning involves good management practices that are appropriate anytime.

 Accept that executive succession is inevitable.
 Every job and every career will end in a transition, eventually.
 It’s just a matter of when, how, and how well managed when that transition finally occurs.
 Sustainability and succession planning are all about addressing that “how well-managed” question.

 Take the Next Step

 For help sorting out your organization’s transition situation, click here to send me an email with your questions or to book a free one-on-one call.

 To get “succession essentials” in place, click here for a free step-by-step guide that includes fill-in-the-blank templates for these critical plans and a companion video.
-Or pick up a copy of The Nonprofit CEO Succession Roadmap: Your Guide to the Journey to Life’s Next Chapter, available from Amazon.
+Or pick up a copy of The Nonprofit CEO Succession Roadmap: Your Guide for the Journey to Life’s Chapter, available from Amazon.